 - You submit the final report electronically and give a copy to the company supervisor (the copy may be a digital or hard copy).
-The submission deadline will be announced by the Internship Office on the portal before the internship begins. - IPO students must also supply a hard copy version to the Internship Office if the report will contribute to their graduation project, in terms of the design or the materials used. - If you do not adhere to the submission deadline (if you submit your report late), this fact will be taken into account in the final assessment. - The report should be no more than 12,000 words long (including the introduction, but not including the bibliography and annexes).
+The submission deadline will be announced by the Internship Office on the portal before the graduation internship begins. - IPO students must also supply a hard copy version to the Internship Office if the report will contribute to their graduation project, in terms of the design or the materials used. - If you do not adhere to the submission deadline (if you submit your report late), this fact will be taken into account in the final assessment. - The report should be no more than 12,000 words long (including the introduction, but not including the bibliography and annexes).
 The word count should be stated on the cover sheet. - The minimum substantive components that a report must contain will be specified by the programme.
 See the 'sample' assessment forms on the portal. - Along with your final report, you should submit a completed and signed declaration of authenticity, which you can find on the portal of the Examination Board. - You should agree with the company supervisor and supervising lecturer which language the interim report will be written in: Dutch, German or English.
 Students enrolled for the international variant of the programme must write their reports in English.
-If the report is written in a language other than English, you must provide a summary in English.
+If the report is written in a language other than English, you must provide a summary in English. - You must complete the Graduation Thesis Permission Form for publication in the HBO Knowledge Base.
+The form will be sent out by email, before the deadline for submitting the report.
+This does not apply if the project is subject to confidentiality.